franaragm/ng-solid-design/src/app/03-open-closed/README.md

   Phase 3: The Open-Closed Principle
 </h2>

-After adding modularity to our monolithic app with the single-responsibility principle in mind, we can utilize the `ng-content` selector in the wrapper component `SectionContentComponent`.
+After adding modularity to our monolithic app with the single-responsibility principle in mind, we can consider the open-closed principle of SOLID design in order ensure our components are *open* for expendability but *closed* to modification.

+A simple example of this would be for us to utilize the `ng-content` selector in a wrapper component called `SectionContentComponent`.

 This allows us to reuse the semantic `<section>` markup for each section of content we want to add to our group of main components.
-We can reuse the `app-section-content` component selector in our `<main>` parent element within our `OpenCloseComponent` app container as many times as we'd like in decoupled, open-closed way.
+We can extend the `SectionContentComponent` and reuse the `app-section-content` component selector in our `<main>` parent element within our `OpenCloseComponent` app container as many times as we'd like without altering the `SectionContentComponent` in any way.

 Go to [Phase 4](../04-liskov-substitution/) to view our app after applying the Liskov substitution design principle.